Stanley Williams: Crips leader

 Soon after the foundation of the Crips, other leaders were either murdered or incarcerated and Williams became regarded as the de facto leader.
-In 1974, Raymond Washington was arrested for 2nd degree robbery and served five years in prison in Tracy.
+In 1974, Raymond Washington was arrested for 2nd degree robbery and served two years in prison in Tracy.
 Raymond was soon murdered after his release from prison.
 On February 23, 1973, Curtis "Buddha" Morrow was shot to death in South Central following a petty argument.
 Mac Thomas was murdered under mysterious circumstances in the mid-1970s.
-Williams began to live an ironic double life in which he worked in a legal job as an anti-gang youth counselor in Compton while also serving as the overboss for one of the largest gangs in Los Angeles.
-Williams would work as a counselor and study Sociology at Compton College during working hours, then spend his free time participating in numerous violent attacks against the Bloods.
+Williams began to live an ironic double life in which he worked as an anti-gang youth counselor in Compton while also serving as the overboss for one of the largest gangs in Los Angeles.
+Williams would work as a counselor and study sociology at Compton College during working hours, then spend his free time participating in numerous violent attacks against the Bloods.

 In 1976, Williams was wounded in a drive-by shooting while sitting on the porch of his house in Compton.
 The shooting was committed by members of the Bloods, who shot at Williams from their car as he was letting his dog out for a walk in the evening.
 Attempting to avoid getting hit, Williams dove to the ground from the porch, but was shot in both of his legs.
 Williams was told by doctors that he would never walk again, but after a nearly year-long process of physical rehabilitation and an intense workout regimen, he ultimately regained his ability to walk.
 After the shooting, Williams re-developed a substance abuse problem when he began smoking PCP.
 Williams had begun dabbling in street drugs around the age of twelve, and as a preteen befriended a neighborhood pimp who, in return for performing errands for him, would reward Williams with money and drugs, particularly Quaaludes, barbiturates (then known as "Red Devils") or marijuana.
-Williams' personal life began to unravel: his maternal grandmother, with whom he was very close, died in 1976.
+Williams' personal life began to unravel; his maternal grandmother, with whom he was very close, died in 1976.
 He lost his counseling job in 1977 after being implicated in a robbery that was committed by two youths from a group home that Williams supervised.
-He was denied an opportunity to compete in an amateur bodybuilding contest after it was discovered that he was a gang leader (Williams would later appear on the 1970s variety show The Gong Show performing a posedown routine).
-Eventually his gangster lifestyle was beginning to take a mental toll on him, which included a brief stay in the psychiatric ward of a hospital after Williams experienced a bad trip while high on PCP.
+He was denied an opportunity to compete in an amateur bodybuilding contest after it was discovered that he was a gang leader (Williams would later appear on the popular 1970s NBC game show The Gong Show, performing a posedown routine).
+Eventually his gangster lifestyle began to take a mental toll on him, which included a brief stay in the psychiatric ward of a hospital after Williams experienced a bad trip while high on PCP.
 With each of these setbacks Williams increasingly found himself using PCP and supported his drug habit by intimidating and robbing drug dealers in South Central.